hjorslev/awesome-stars/README.md

 - [jkirkcaldy/plex-utills](https://github.com/jkirkcaldy/plex-utills) - Manage your Plex library automatically
 - [legrego/homeassistant-elasticsearch](https://github.com/legrego/homeassistant-elasticsearch) - Publish Home-Assistant events to Elasticsearch
 - [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp) - A youtube-dl fork with additional features and fixes
-- [bunkerity/bunkerweb](https://github.com/bunkerity/bunkerweb) - 🛡️ Make your web services secure by default !
 - [LibrePhotos/librephotos-linux](https://github.com/LibrePhotos/librephotos-linux) - Here you can find the installation script for a local Linux install.
 - [LibrePhotos/librephotos](https://github.com/LibrePhotos/librephotos) - A self-hosted open source photo management service.
 This is the repository of the backend.
 - [janeczku/calibre-web](https://github.com/janeczku/calibre-web) - :books: Web app for browsing, reading and downloading eBooks stored in a Calibre database
 - [ArchiveBox/ArchiveBox](https://github.com/ArchiveBox/ArchiveBox) - 🗃 Open source self-hosted web archiving.
 Takes URLs/browser history/bookmarks/Pocket/Pinboard/etc., saves HTML, JS, PDFs, media, and more...
 - [nonsleepr/ha-eufy-security](https://github.com/nonsleepr/ha-eufy-security) - Custom integration of Home Assistant with EufySecurity
 - [roflcoopter/viseron](https://github.com/roflcoopter/viseron) - Self-hosted, local only NVR and AI Computer Vision software.
 With features such as object detection, motion detection, face recognition and more, it gives you the power to keep an eye on your home, o
+- [maguowei/starred](https://github.com/maguowei/starred) - creating your own Awesome List by GitHub stars!
 - [PiotrMachowski/Xiaomi-cloud-tokens-extractor](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor) - This tool/script retrieves tokens for all devices connected to Xiaomi cloud and encryption keys for BLE devices.
 - [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
 - [itu-summer/qualification-seminar-materials-2018](https://github.com/itu-summer/qualification-seminar-materials-2018) - Material for the qualification seminar 2018